 How will I be notified of my appearance date ?

 - Once you have been notified of your 2 month term of eligibility, if you should be randomly selected, you will be assigned to a trial on a specific date before a specific judge.
 You will be notified in writing.
-Your letter will instruct you to call the courts Code-A-Phone prior to your reporting date.
+Your letter will instruct you to call the courts Jury Information Line at 1-800-377-3772 prior to your reporting date.
 Making this call is extremely important and may save you a trip should your case be canceled.